hpuranik1794/pandora/instructions.md

   - bad advice or mismatched tone
 - Using ollama models on the cloud are significantly better in terms of performance and speed than running local models via docker (obv, since they have access to gpu)
 - yield keyword (vs return): generator function that returns as soon as it the first value is available then goes back to the function, useful for streaming
+- certificates used to authenticate requests between client and server, encrypt data while moving across network, private key used for decryption server-side and public key for encryption client-side